 The regulatory environment for payment processing is complex and can be difficult to navigate.

-There are numerous regulations that payment processing businesses must comply with, including the Payment Card Industry Data Security Standard (PCI DSS), the Second Payment Services Directive (PSD2) and the General Data Protection Regulation (GDPR).
-Each of these regulations has specific requirements that businesses must adhere to.
+There are numerous regulations that payment processing services must comply with, including the Payment Card Industry Data Security Standard (PCI DSS), the Second Payment Services Directive (PSD2) and the General Data Protection Regulation (GDPR).
+Each of these credit card processing regulations has specific requirements that businesses must adhere to.

 PSD2

 What is PSD2?
 PSD2 stands for the Second Payment Services Directive.
 It is a European Union directive that regulates payment services within the EU and the European Economic Area.
-PSD2 was introduced to promote competition, innovation, and security in the payment industry while enhancing consumer protection.
+PSD2 was introduced to promote competition, innovation, and security in the payment industry while enhancing consumer protection as a payment processor regulation.

 The main objectives of PSD2 are:

-PSD2 mandates stronger authentication measures for electronic payments to reduce the risk of fraud and unauthorized access.
+PSD2 mandates stronger authentication measures for electronic payments to reduce the risk of fraud and unauthorized access to protect cardholder data.
 It introduces the concept of Strong Customer Authentication (SCA), which requires customers to provide two or more forms of authentication when initiating electronic payments.

 PSD2 promotes open banking by requiring banks to give authorized third-party payment service providers (TPPs) access to their customers’ account data, subject to their consent.
 This allows TPPs to initiate payments and access payments data, which promotes competition and innovation in the payments industry.